ninxsoft/mist-cli/README.md

 mist --list

 # List + Export to a CSV file:
-mist --list --export "/path/to/export.csv" --format csv
+mist --list --list-path "/path/to/export.csv" --list-format "csv"

 # List + Export to a JSON file:
-mist --list --export "/path/to/export.json" --format json
+mist --list --list-path "/path/to/export.json" --list-format "json"

 # List + Export to a Property List:
-mist --list --export "/path/to/export.plist" --format plist
+mist --list --list-path "/path/to/export.plist" --list-format "plist"

 # List + Export to a YAML file:
-mist --list --export "/path/to/export.yaml" --format yaml
+mist --list --list-path "/path/to/export.yaml" --list-format "yaml"

 # Download the latest available macOS Installer and
 # generate a Disk Image in the default output directory: